haagahelia/ohke-teknologiat/05_es6_node/NodeJS_demo/99_tasks/Task24K.md

 - Docker
 - git
+- VS Code
-- VS Code with REST Client   add-on
+    - with REST Client add-on
 - Locally most likely: Nodejs, TypeScript, Nodemon, ...
+- Possibly MariaDB RDBMS installed locally if:
+    - Dockerized version will not work
+    - Teacher has not given a remote database to be used with SSH tunnel

 ## Create the workspace folder